-The following table lists the services of Acronis Backup & Recovery 11.5 and the privileges for their accounts.
+The following table lists the services of Acronis Backup and the privileges for their accounts.

-Service name Purpose Account used Priv vileges added to the e account by the service User rights Group membership Permissions on registry keys
+Service name Purpose Account used Priv vileges added to the account by the service User rights Group membership Permissions on registry keys

-Service name Purpose Account used by the service Privileges added to the account User rights Group membership Permissions on registry keys Acronis Managed Machine Service (Main service) Backing up and recovering data on the machine Acronis Agent User (new account) or user-specified account Log on as a service Adjust memory quotas for a process Replace a process level token Modify firmware environment values Backup Operators (for any account) Administrators (for new account only) No additional privi BackupAndRecovery Encryption Global MMS Acronis VSS Provider (Auxiliary service; created only in a Windows Server operating system) Using a Volume Shadow Copy (VSS) provider (p.
-100) that comes with Acronis Backup & Recovery 11.5 Local System ivo additional privi ieges Acronis Removable Storage Management Service (Auxiliary service) Managing locally attached tape devices Local System No additional privi leges
+Service name Purpose Account used Privileges added to the account by the service User rights Group membership Permissions on registry keys Acronis Managed Machine Service (Main service) Backing up and recovering data on the machine Acronis Agent User (new account) or user-specified account Log on as a service Adjust memory quotas for a process Replace a process level token Modify firmware environment values Backup Operators (for any account) Administrators (for new account only) BackupAndRecovery Encryption Global MMS Acronis VSS Provider (Auxiliary service; created only in a Windows Server operating system) Using a Volume Shadow Copy (VSS) provider (p.
+98) that comes with Acronis Backup Local System No additional privi leges

-Common services for Acronis Backup & Recovery 11.5 and other Acronis products
+Common services for Acronis Backup and other Acronis products